twagger/inception/README.md

 # Welcome to inception 🐋

-This project is about using Docker and Docker compose to create a small infrastructure for a Wordpress website, with php-fmp and nginx.
+This project is about using Docker and Docker compose to create a small multi-containers application with a wordpress website, running with php-fmp, nginx and mariadb.

 # Table of Contents
 1. [Docker](#docker)